djwtouw/CCMMPy/README.md

 ```
 <img src="./inst/doc/repo_plots/clusterpath_1.svg" width="67%" style="display: block; margin: auto;" />

 The value for `phi` can be changed on the fly: when setting it to a new value, the weight matrix is automatically updated.
-The same is true for `k` and `connected`.
+The same is true for `k`, `connected`, and `connection_type`.
 After running the following bit of code, we can see that the clusterpath is altered slightly in comparison to the previous clusterpath that was computed with `phi=3`.
 ```Python
 # Change phi
 W.phi = 4.5